NREADY-RnD/MOSA-Project/docs/compiler-optimizations.rst

 Long Expansion
   Expands 64-bit instructions into 32-bit components for platforms without native 64-bit instructions.

-Inlined Expansion
+Inline Expansion
-  Inlines the code of small methods into the caller.
+  Inline Expansion replaces a methods call site with the body of the called method.
 This improves the performance, because calls can be expensive (storing the registers, placing the arguments onto stack, jumping to another location).

 Static Single Assignment Form
   Transforms instructions to Single Static Assignment (SSA) form.
 In SSA form, all virtual registers may only have one definition.
 This is not an optimization by itself, but this form enables other optimization opportunities in other types of optimizations.